-Does the Roots Hunt for Water?
+Do Roots Search for Water?

 When the soil surface starts to dry out, but moisture remains deep down, roots receive a hormonal signal to grow deeper, chasing those water reserves.

 Conversely, roots are also smart about growing sideways.
 They will actively form more branch roots in moist soil pockets while avoiding growth in dry patches.
 This architecture is orchestrated by several plant hormones, such as auxins and abscisic acid (ABA).
-They may act as messengers, traveling from the leaves and shoot tips down to the roots, telling them where to grow.
+Plant hormones may act as messengers, traveling from the leaves and shoot tips down to the roots, telling them where to grow.
 Here is why one of the priorities in HLB management at earlier stages should be to maintain this hormonal balance.

-For example, a healthy, mature citrus tree on deep, sandy soil can have roots extending five feet deep, far beyond what we can see on the surface.
+For example, a healthy, mature citrus tree on deep, sandy soil can have roots extending five feet deep, far beyond what we can see on the surface

 The Hidden Helpers in the Soil